-Andrea Johnston has managed over 140 projects for local, regional and national organizations and governments and is recognized a s an expert in use of indienous knowlege in the field of evaluation through building relationships and partnerships with communities, developing research and evaluation tools and methodologies, interpreting data, and reporting on findings.
+Andrea Johnston has managed over 140 projects for local, regional and national organizations and governments and is recognized as an expert in the use of indigenous knowledge in the field of evaluation through building relationships and partnerships with communities, developing research and evaluation tools and methodologies, interpreting data, and reporting on findings.
 The 800 interviews Johnston has completed within over 120 contracts have involved as many as 50 First Nations, 30 Métis communities, and 12 Inuit communities.

 Johnston is an innovator in using artistic and technological approaches to enhance Indigenous evaluation practices and in promoting self-evaluation knowledge among program staff, transferring knowledge visually and orally through video and 3-D graphical mediums.
 Johnston is regarded as a national expert in Aboriginal evaluation techniques.
 Over the past 17 years, she has conducted site visits to over 50 different First Nations communities for research purposes and case studies.
 She performed interviews, focus groups and other forms of consultation and respectful data collection, always within an Aboriginal-specific approach.